What counts as bad credit for mortgage purposes?

 - CheckMyFileAll 3 agencies

-See your data from all three UK agencies in one report.
-The best way to know exactly what mortgage lenders will see.
+See your data from all three UK agencies in a single report.
+It is the clearest way to know exactly what mortgage lenders will see.

 - ExperianFree